 Composers are often asked to describe their music – an impossible request – but when I was recently asked by the Cheltenham Festival to do this in five words, I decided that windswept, dreamy, turbulent, melancholic and painterly just about sums it up.
 I also value colour, the vivid and dramatic, and I strive for a beauty of sound as well as a poetic utterance.

-I am a composer of orchestral, chamber, vocal, choral music and music for the stage in the form of two operas and two melodramas.
-I’ve written symphonic orchestral works as well as concertos for oboe (two), violin, cello, and a double concerto for violin and viola.
+I am a composer of orchestral, chamber, vocal, choral music and music for the stage in the form of two operas, a melodrama, a monodrama, and a dramatic work based on King Lear.
+I’ve written symphonic orchestral works as well as concertos for oboe (two), violin, cello, double-bass, and a double concerto for violin and viola.
 My catalogue includes a work for string quartet and orchestra as well as one for saxophone quartet and wind orchestra and there are a significant number of chamber works for with strings, wind and piano.
 Writing for voice, both solo and choral, as well as in stage works, is a major aspect of my work.
 My two operas have been performed internationally with seven productions of the first one, Golem (1989) in England, USA, Germany and France, and two productions of the second, God’s Liar (2001), in London, Brussels, and Vienna.

 I have been fortunate to work closely with a number of orchestras – Royal Northern Sinfonia (Composer-in-Association 1990-2000), BBC Philharmonic and the Hallé – and commissions have come from the BBC Philharmonic, Hallé, Royal Northern Sinfonia, Philharmonia Orchestra, CBSO, and the Nationaltheater-Orchestra in Mannheim.